Pug Age to Human Years Chart (Age Chart Explained)

 SeniorComfort and healthSoft bedding, joint care, more vet checkups

 Healthy weight is very important for Pugs.
 Extra weight puts stress on their joints and makes breathing harder.
+If you want help choosing portions and building healthier feeding habits by age, see our Pug dog nutrition and feeding guide.
 Feeding the right amount and avoiding too many treats can help your Pug live longer.

 Exercise should match your Pug’s age.
 Young Pugs enjoy play and short walks.
 Older Pugs still need movement, but slower walks are better.